Garmin Forerunner: Models

-In April 2017, Garmin announced the Forerunner 935, billing it as a watch for running and triathlons with features similar to the Fenix 5.
-The watch boasts 24/7 wrist-based heart rate monitoring and new advanced training features.

-On March 12, 2018, Garmin released the Forerunner 645 and 645 Music marketed as a high-end running watch.
-The watch adds Garmin Pay, an NFC-enabled touchless pay system and the 645 Music is Garmin's first watch with onboard music storage (4 GB).

-The Forerunner 45/45S, released on April 30, 2019, is an entry-level running watch.
-The 45S has a smaller bezel (39mm) than the 45 (42mm) - there are no other differences.
-It has a 3rd generation optical heart rate monitor which features stress detection and Body Battery energy, along with earlier-generation OHR metrics.
-Bluetooth-connected features include audio prompts, Live Track, and smart notifications.
-The activity profiles include outdoor running, treadmill, walk, bike, and cardio, with the ability to configure more through Garmin Connect.
-The Forerunner 45 has built-in incident detection and assistance, which notifies a predetermined contact if it detects a crash or fall and provides a live tracking link for the watch's location.

-The Forerunner 245/245 Music, released on April 30, 2019, are mid-range running watches.
-The 245 has all of the same capabilities as the 245 Music, though the 245 Music allows you to store and play up to 500 songs directly on the watch or play music through music streaming services, such as Spotify or Deezer, through wireless Bluetooth earphones.
-The 245 has Garmin Elevate with a 3rd generation optical heart rate monitor which features Pulse Ox, stress detection, Body Battery energy, along with earlier-generation OHR metrics.
-Also new for the Forerunner is a detailed Activity summary screen, improved Race Predictor and Training Status.
+In April 2017, Garmin announced the Forerunner 935, describing it as a running and triathlon watch, with features similar to the Fenix 5.
+The watch included 24/7 wrist-based heart rate monitoring and advanced training features.
+On March 12, 2018, Garmin released the Forerunner 645 and 645 Music, which were marketed as a high-end running watches.
+The models added Garmin Pay, a NFC-enabled touchless pay system, and the 645 Music was Garmin's first watch with onboard music storage (4 GB).
+The Forerunner 45 and 45S were released on April 30, 2019, as entry-level running watches.
+The 45S has a smaller bezel (39mm) than the 45 (42mm); there are no other differences.
+The device includes a 3rd generation optical heart rate monitor, which includes stress detection and Body Battery energy, along with earlier-generation OHR metrics.
+Bluetooth-connected features include audio prompts, LiveTrack, and smart notifications.
+Activity profiles include outdoor running, treadmill, walk, bike, and cardio, with the ability to configure more through Garmin Connect.
+The Forerunner 45 has built-in incident detection and assistance, which notifies a predesignated contact if a crash or fall is detected and provides a live tracking link for the watch's location.
+The Forerunner 245 and 245 Music, released on April 30, 2019, are midrange running watches.
+The 245 has all of the same capabilities as the 245 Music; however, the 245 Music allows you to store and play up to 500 songs directly on the watch or stream music from services such as Spotify or Deezer via wireless Bluetooth earphones.
+The 245 has Garmin Elevate with a 3rd generation optical heart rate monitor which features Pulse Ox, stress detection, Body Battery, along with earlier-generation OHR metrics.
+Also, a new feature included a detailed Activity summary screen, improved Race Predictor, and Training Status.

-The Forerunner 945, released on April 30, 2019, is a triathlon-focused feature-rich watch.
-The 945 allows you to store and play up to 1000 songs directly on the watch or play music through music streaming services, such as Spotify or Deezer, through wireless Bluetooth earphones.
-The 945 has all of the capabilities of its 935 predecessor and all of the features of the Forerunner 245.
-Other new features of the 945 are heat and altitude acclimation, training load balance, mapping with Trendline popularity routing, respiration rate, Around me mode, Climber future elevation plot, cartography support and topographical maps, XERO location, and for the golfer, the 945 is preloaded with 41,000 courses.
+The Forerunner 945, released on April 30, 2019, is a triathlon-focused, feature-rich watch.
+The 945 allows the ability to store and play up to 1000 songs directly on the watch or stream music through services such as Spotify or Deezer, via wireless Bluetooth earphones.
+The 945 includes all of the capabilities of its 935 predecessor and all of the features of the Forerunner 245.
+Other new features of the 945 are heat and altitude acclimation, training load balance, mapping with Trendline popularity routing, respiration rate, Around me mode, Climber future elevation plot, cartography support and topographical maps, XERO location, and preloaded with 41,000 golf courses.